 - Narcotics Anonymous Support Groups

 - Holistic Treatment Programs, Evidence-Based Therapies, Strong Support System

 What Is The Alcoholics Anonymous Big Book?

 Alcoholics Anonymous Book: The “Big Book,” or Alcoholics Anonymous, offers the A.A. program for beating alcoholism.
-The Big Book Of Alcoholics Anonymous was first published in 1939 with the intention of illuminating the recovery process of the first 100 members of A.A.
-The Big Book Alcoholics Anonymous is still regarded as A.A.’s fundamental book even after being translated into more than 70 languages.
+The Big Book of Alcoholics Anonymous was first published in 1939 with the intention of illuminating the recovery process of the first 100 members of A.A.
+The Big Book Alcoholics Anonymous is still regarded as a fundamental alcohol anonymous book even after being translated into more than 70 languages.

-The Big Book Of Alcoholics Anonymous was called The Big Book because it contains over 400 pages of recovery instructions.
+The Big Book Alcoholics Anonymous pdf and the paperbacks were called The Big Book because it contains over 400 pages of recovery instructions.